VeronicaLourens/vero-perfume/README.md

 # Vero Perfume
 Vero Perfume is an e-commerce online shop where sells fine fragrance and perfumes.
 The site provides a smooth online shopping experience to customers.
-The site processes online orders, online secured payment method and fast delivery service.
+The site processes online orders, provides online secured payment method and fast delivery service.
 The site is accessible across all the devices using different browsers.
-The site sends out marketing newsletters directly to customers and has a Facebook page to promote the selling business.
+The site sends out marketing newsletters directly to customers and has a Facebook page to promote the selling products.

 Deployed live site: [Vero Perfume](https://veroperfume.herokuapp.com/)